Willmore obstacle problems under Dirichlet boundary conditions: The one-dimensional Dirichlet obstacle problem

-So, formally this example does not show the optimality of the bound \eqref{eq:2.22} for ``smooth'' graphical supersolutions.
-However, we are confident that approximating the delta distributions on the right hand side of the elastica equation by smooth functions would show the optimality also rigorously.
+So, formally this example does not show the optimality of the bound \eqref{eq:2.21} for ``smooth'' graphical supersolutions.
+However, we are confident that approximating the delta distributions on the right hand side of the elastica equation by smooth functions would show the optimality also rigorously. \end{remark}

-Moreover, we believe that one may find obstacles such that these supersolutions solve the corresponding obstacle problems.
-If this expectation is correct the bound \eqref{eq:1.3} would also be optimal for admissible obstacles. } \end{remark}
+\begin{remark} Moreover, we believe that one may find obstacles such that the supersolutions constructed in the previous Remark~\ref{theorem:2.16} solve the corresponding obstacle problems.
+If this expectation were correct the bound \eqref{eq:1.3} would also be optimal for admissible obstacles.
+However, technically this is a rather demanding project and may be addressed in future work.
+Nevertheless the following reasoning may give some evidence to our belief.